Body found inside burned car in Lake County

 LEADVILLE, Colo. — A body was found inside a car that was engulfed in flames near Leadville Wednesday morning, according to the Lake County Sheriff's Office (LCSO).

-LCSO, along with local fire rescue crews, were called to the scene on Highway 91 near mile marker 8.5, located near the turn off for the Climax Mine at 7:15 a.m.
+LCSO, along with local fire crews, were called to the scene on Highway 91 near mile marker 8.5; near the turn off to the Climax Mine at 7:15 a.m.

-Fire officials describe finding a four-door sedan "engulfed in flames" along the shoulder of the highway, according to the LCSO press release.
+Fire officials said they found a four-door sedan engulfed in flames along the shoulder of the highway, according to a news release from LCSO.

-Further investigation of the fire led to the discovery of a body that has yet to be identified, said LCSO.
+Further investigation of the fire led to the discovery of a body that has yet to be identified, the sheriff's office said.

-The sheriff's office added that the Colorado Bureau of Investigation and district attorney's office are helping on the investigation and more information will be released when it's available.
+The sheriff's office said the Colorado Bureau of Investigation and district attorney's office are helping on the investigation and that more information would be released when it's available.

+Anyone who may have witnessed the crash or have information on the crash, is asked to call the Lake County Sheriff's Office non-emergency line at 719-486-1249.

 > More information about Lake County Crime Stoppers can be found here.